13 Week Old Baby – Milestones, Development, Sleep & Care

 Games and Activities

 The auditory sense of your baby will grow quite a lot.
 Understanding sounds, music, and tonality, they begin to notice how the same sound can be emitted in different notes as well.
 But instead of simply using music, you can take your baby to the kitchen for a change of environment and give him a drumming 101 session.
-Make use of utensils around the house, plastic boxes, cardboard boxes, or anything that is in a different material than others.
+Make use of utensils around the house, plastic boxes, cardboard boxes, or anything that is made of a different material than others.
 Putting them all together in one place, grab a small stick or a ladle and slowly hit each object to make a sound.
 The different sounds will get your baby intrigued and excited.
-Start playing something musical and your baby may start clapping away, too.
+Start playing something musical, and your baby may start clapping away, too.
 Then, turn your baby around to look at his face and use your mouth to create those same drumbeat sounds.
 This entire activity will keep your little one engaged for many days to come.

 Babies love water and playing with it.
 If you have a bathtub or even a smaller tub, fill it with warm water and gently put your baby in it.
 Make sure his head is always above the water, and use your hand to support him with that.
 Then splash some water using your hands and then grab his feet to create the splashes as well.
 Let your baby take some time in figuring out how his feet can make the water splash.
 Once that is done, your bathroom will turn into a water park within no time.